 During assembly imperatively start with assy of engine based parts to see that those really fit before you start fitting the external parts.
 In many cases customers assemble those first and thereby often modify them in breach of warranty which renders them unfit for renewed sale.
-Replacing old electrical systems is not a matter of taking something from a supermarket shelf as there have been very many types, versions and possibly unknown aftermarket modifications which harbour plenty of room for error.
+Replacing old ignition systems is not a matter of taking something from a supermarket shelf as there have been very many types, versions and possibly unknown aftermarket modifications which harbour plenty of room for error.

-Our systems are NOT tested for use with third party electronic devices (such as GPS, mobile phones, LED lighting or electronic ignition)and may cause damage to such parts.
+Our systems are NOT tested for use with third party electronic devices (such as GPS, mobile phones, LED lighting etc) and may cause damage to such parts.
 Possibly existing electronic tachometers will not work with the new system.
 Read our information for suitable solutions.
 Possibly existing safety switches and electronic valve controls are not supported.
+It might be that your motorcycle was originally equipped with an ignition that did limit top speed for legal reasons.
+The new system does not have such a facility, so check your legal situation beforehand.